-Selecting a new enterprise resource planning (ERP) solution can be complicated, and the stakes are high.
+Selecting a new enterprise resource planning (ERP) solution such as Microsoft Dynamics 365 Business Central can be complicated, and the stakes are high.
 Choose wisely, and you’re on your way to greater control over your business, increased productivity, and insight that drives your business forward.
 But make the wrong call and you could drag your operations, profitability, and competitiveness down.
 To help you do your homework, we’ve created a 10-point checklist, and we’re exploring one point each week during the next 10 weeks to call out important factors you should be investigating during your evaluation process.
-In case you’ve missed the previous postings, here’s what we’ve discussed so far (follow the links to see the full discussions):

 This week we focus on checklist item #3, making sure you get your new business solution from a vendor and implementation/service provider known for solid customer relationships and quality post-sale service.